Manoj632004/Manoj632004/README.md

 ### About Me
 - Pursuing Data Science & AI Msc at Newcastle University, UK
 - Active in Machine Learning research and development
-- Open to collaborations in tech and research of any kind

 ### Tech Stack